NunoDuarte/kinova_qbhand/README.md

 # kinova_qbhand

+- Needs to be included the rgb-d camera

 ![kinova_qbhand] TODO - add image

 - **kinova_qbhand_description** : a URDF for a Kinova gen3 robot with a qbhand attached and a rigid base.